Lina-Maatouk/March-Madness/README.md

 <img width="906" alt="Screen Shot 2023-03-26 at 7 30 44 PM" src="https://user-images.githubusercontent.com/113058755/227815512-80176132-1753-4bef-8dd4-e13db12c65d1.png">

--Below is a screenshot of what the app looks like, the url for the app can be found right here: https://kacpercebula.shinyapps.io/MarchMadnessBracket/
+- Below is a screenshot of what the app looks like, the url for the app can be found right here: https://kacpercebula.shinyapps.io/MarchMadnessBracket/

 <img width="1430" alt="Screen Shot 2023-03-26 at 7 31 39 PM" src="https://user-images.githubusercontent.com/113058755/227815421-63370231-11b2-4d5c-b9e0-0b2d7a04dcd1.png">